 - Off-road tires are more suited for experienced riders as it is not as easy to turn corners when moving at high speeds.
 Unless you’re cycling off-road most of the time, it’s better to go with road tires.

 Combination tires are a hybrid of the road and off-road types, and it is becoming more popular.
-While they have many of the features of off-road tires, it is not as difficult to maneuver.
+While they have many of the features of off-road tires, it is not as difficult to manoeuvre.

 These tires are most suited for cyclists who spend an equal amount of time on and off the road.
 If you’re mostly off-road go with an off-road tire, and if you use a bike for commuting, road tires are recommended.